After exploring Marrakech with a local guide, we will begin a tour of Morocco’s imperial cities, desert landscapes, and coastal highlights.

 -

-Oudaya Kasbah, home to Moroccan artisan galleries and offering fabulous ocean views
+Oudaya Kasbah, home to artisan galleries and offering beautiful ocean views

 Overnight stay at a hotel or riad in Rabat.

-Depart from Tangier and travel through the lush green valleys of the Rif Mountains to reach the enchanting mountain village of Chefchaouen (called Shawen in Berber).
+Depart from Rabat toward Tangier, then continue through the lush green valleys of the Rif Mountains to reach the enchanting mountain town of Chefchaouen.

-Take time to relax in the town square, visit a local farm, or hike in the nearby natural parks to enjoy the serene mountain scenery.
+Enjoy free time in the town square, visit nearby farms, or hike in the surrounding natural parks.

 Overnight stay in Chefchaouen.

-After breakfast at your riad in Chefchaouen, our journey continues with a scenic drive from the high Rif Mountains through fertile agricultural hills to the Volubilis, an open-air museum and ancient Berber-Roman ruins.
-While not as grand as the Roman sites on the Mediterranean coast, Volubilis offers a relaxed and fascinating insight into Morocco’s rich history.
+After breakfast at your riad in Chefchaouen, we continue our journey with a scenic drive through the fertile hills of northern Morocco to Volubilis, an open-air museum featuring impressive Berber-Roman ruins.

 -